-And because figure skates are flatter than ice hockey skates, they offer more stability.
-That’s why many experienced skaters and coaches suggest that beginner ice skaters learn to glide around on figure skates.
+And because figure skates are flatter than ice hockey skates, they offer somewhat more stability.
+That’s why many experienced skaters and coaches suggest that beginner ice skaters learn on figure skates.

-That said, there are many out there that believe hockey skates are the better bet for beginners because they provide more support.
+But there are many out there that believe hockey skates are the better bet for beginners because they provide more ankle support.

-One hard-to-miss difference between figure skates and hockey skates is that figure skates feature a toe-pick while hockey skates don’t.
+One hard-to-miss difference between figure skates and hockey skates is that figure skates have a toe pick while hockey skates don’t.

 A toe-pick is a jagged metallic feature at the front of a figure skate.
 This little component helps greatly when it comes to doing jumps, spins, and other complex ice skating maneuvers.